-At its seventh meeting, the Conference of the Parties to the Stockholm Convention elected a new Bureau and members of subsidiary bodies under the Convention.
-The list of new officers and members of subsidiary bodies is now available.
+At its eighth meeting, the Conference of the Parties to the Stockholm Convention elected a new Bureau and members of Persistent Organic Pollutants Review Committee.
+The list of new officers and members of POPRC is now available.

 See the national implementation plans.

 More on the POPs in the News page.

 Speeches from UNHCHR, UN FAO, and the GEF are now online

 Countries make important progress towards goal of a safer planet.